-Crystallization induces thermally activated delayed fluorescence of Ag14 nanocluster
+Crystallization induces thermally activated delayed fluorescence of Ag14 nanoclusters†

 Abstract

 Studying the differences in the excitonic dynamic processes between the dispersed state and crystalline state is important for understanding crystallization-induced emission enhancement (CIEE).
-In this work, we characterized the photophysical processes of Ag14 nanocluster in both solution and crystalline state using photoluminescence spectra combined with transient absorption spectra.
-The nanocluster exhibits fluorescence (Fl)-phosphorescence (Ph) co-dominant emission in solution, while thermally activated delayed fluorescence (TADF) is observed in the crystals.
-From solution to crystals, the photoluminescence quantum yield (PLQY) of the cluster improves from below 0.1% to 33% due to the triggering of TADF combined with the restriction of intramolecular motion (RIM) and the aggregation-induced barrier to oxygen (AIBO).
-A detailed photophysical study reveals that the TADF is a property of organized cluster assemblies and does not occur in the cluster monomers.
-We reveal that the key to the TADF of crystalline Ag14-dcbdt lies in inter-cluster electron orbital coupling, which decreases the singlet-triplet splitting energy.
+In this work, we characterized the photophysical processes of Ag14 nanoclusters both in solution and in the crystalline state using photoluminescence spectra combined with transient absorption spectra.
+The nanoclusters exhibit fluorescence (Fl)–phosphorescence (Ph) co-dominant emission in solution, while thermally activated delayed fluorescence (TADF) is observed in the crystals.
+From solution to crystals, the photoluminescence quantum yield (PLQY) of the cluster improves from below 0.1% to 33% due to the boosting of TADF combined with the restriction of intramolecular motion (RIM) and the aggregation-induced barrier to oxygen (AIBO).
+We reveal that the enhanced TADF of crystalline samples of Ag14-dcbdt can be attributed to inter-cluster electron orbital coupling, which decreases the singlet–triplet splitting energy.
 These findings provide new insights into the CIEE of cluster-based aggregates and can be used to guide the synthesis of high-performance cluster-based luminescent materials.